Canna indica: Other uses

-In China, Canna indica starch and polyethylene are used as raw materials to produce biodegradable plastics.
+In China, the starch and polyethylene are used as raw materials to produce biodegradable plastics.
 This type of plastics is affordable and can degrade completely into fertilizer for crop production in just a few months.
 The method for producing C. indica plastics consists of fusing 60–80% of C. indica starch and 20–40% of polyethylene uniformly at 240 °C.